levkk/rwf/examples/orm/README.md

 ### PostgreSQL table name

-Rum uses `snake_case` notation for table names and infers them automatically from the model structs.
+Rwf uses `snake_case` notation for table names and infers them automatically from the model structs.
 For example, the `User` model will have the `users` (automatically pluralized) PostgreSQL table.
-This is configurable through the `rum::model::Model` trait.
+This is configurable through the `rwf::model::Model` trait.

 ## Creating records